 Glen M. Horvat

-Mr. Glen Horvat currently serves as the Acting Center Chief Engineer at the Glenn Research Center.
+Mr. Glen Horvat currently serves as the chief engineer for Space Flight Development at the Glenn Research Center.
 In 1989 Mr. Horvat began work at the Glenn Research Center as a mission design team lead for the Launch Services program, working on the Cassini launch on Titan IV and the Advanced Communications Technology Satellite mission launched on STS-51.
 Mr. Horvat also led numerous mission application studies for advanced space power and propulsion technologies.
-In the following years from 2001 to 2008 Mr. Horvat served as the Mission Analysis Branch Chief where he led the development of GRC’s collaborative conceptual mission design center.
-In 2008, Mr. Horvat became Glenn Research Center Chief Engineer for Space Flight Development providing engineering leadership for GRC space flight projects.
+In the following years from 2001 to 2008 Mr. Horvat served as the Mission Analysis branch chief where he led the development of GRC’s collaborative conceptual mission design center.
+In 2008, Mr. Horvat became Glenn Research Center chief engineer for Space Flight Development providing engineering leadership for GRC space flight projects.
 Mr. Horvat received his Bachelor of Science in Aerospace Engineering from the University of Michigan and is a recipient of NASA’s Outstanding Leadership and Exceptional Service Medals and the Astronaut’s “Silver Snoopy” Award.

 Robert C. Hendricks